 Approximately 98% of the world’s hops are used in the production of beer.
 Plants grow from a perennial crown that produces annual shoots, or bines.
 Bines may grow up to 25 feet (8 m.) in length.
 Once established, hops are hardy, resilient plants with taproots that penetrate 15 feet (5 m.) into the earth.

 Growing hops rhizomes is the quickest method to establish new plants but propagating hops plants from bine cuttings or seed is also possible.
 Experts agree that planting hops from clippings can be challenging but may be successful if planted immediately after harvest and with several healthy root nodes.
 Seeds, however, are normally not recommended but can be a fun technique to try.

 How to Propagate Hops Plant from Rhizomes

 Growing hops rhizomes requires well-draining soil and fairly neutral soil pH.
 Harvest rhizomes for hops plant propagation in late spring and plant immediately.
-Cut 5 to 6 inches (12.5 to 15 cm.) of rhizome with a sharp, sterile knife and plant 2 inches below the soil surface.
+Cut 5 to 6 inches (12.5 to 15 cm.) of rhizome with a sharp, sterile knife and plant 2 inches (5 cm.) below the soil surface.